LAMBERT: Layout-Aware (Language) Modeling for information extraction: Conclusions and further research

 \subsection{Layout embeddings}

-Recall that in our setting, a document is represented by a sequence of tokens \(t_i\) and their bounding boxes~\(b_i\).
+In our setting, a document is represented by a sequence of tokens \(t_i\) and their bounding boxes~\(b_i\).
 To each element of this sequence, we assign its layout embedding \(\ell_i\), carrying the information about the position of the token with respect to the whole document.
-This can be done in various ways.
-What they all have in common is that the embeddings \(\ell_i\) should depend only on the bounding boxes \(b_i\) and not on the tokens~\(t_i\).
+This could be performed in various ways.
+What they all have in common is that the embeddings \(\ell_i\) depend only on the bounding boxes \(b_i\) and not on the tokens~\(t_i\).

-We experimented with a number of different layout embeddings, but in the end, the more sophisticated methods did not perform better than the simplest one.
-The discussion of these other approaches is postponed to Appendix~\ref{sec:other-layo-embedd}, while here we deal with the simplest, yet the most effective case.

-We base our layout embeddings on the method originally used in \citep{Vaswani2017-transformer} to define the positional embeddings.
-First, to make things formal, let \(d\) be an even positive integer.
-For \(j=1,\dots, d\) and a sequence of scaling factors \(\theta\in\RR^{d/2}\), let us introduce an auxiliary function \(F^{\theta}\colon \RR \to \RR^d\) given by the formula

-It maps the real line into a product of \(d/2\) unit circles, by winding it around each of the circles with stretch factor defined by the corresponding \(\theta_r\).

-Just to give a better intuition, let us mention a real-life example where this function occurs.
-Consider a wall clock with three hands of unit length, representing hours, minutes, and seconds.
-If we assume that the center of the clock is at the origin, and time is measured in seconds, for \(\theta=(2\pi/3600, 2\pi/60, 2\pi)\) the corresponding function \(F^{\theta}\) describes the concatenated coordinates of the endpoints of the clock's hands at a given time.